 General Abstract Guidelines

 The word limit for all Abstracts is 250 words – including citations but without reference list – written in APA format.
-These Guidelines are required for All abstracts.
+These Guidelines are required for all abstracts.
 The maximum permitted length of the title is 130 characters (including spaces).

 All formats of the scientific program are open for research and applied submissions.
+All abstracts are to be submitted in English.

 It is possible to submit individual presentations for the poster format, oral research presentations, Gimme 5 presentation and the Science Slam.